ggslavchev/homeworks/README.md

-# homeworks from sofuni basic course
+# Some homeworks from softuni basic course